Opening reception: Friday, 11th of September, 4-8pm

 Institutional or bureaucratic intimidation are repeated themes: the threat of persecution, expulsion and entrapment persist.
 By raising the question of belonging, Hadi Fallahpisheh taps into the fear of being excluded and, as a result, addresses the experience of solitude, the human condition in all its madness.
 But there’s hope: the artist also shows how prisons, especially self-imposed or imagined ones, can be overcome.

-For his first exhibition at Efremidis, Hadi Fallahpisheh will make a new series of photographic works, several ceramic sculptures and an installation in the gallery’s window space engaging in a conversation around access and exclusivity.
+For Good, his first exhibition at Efremidis, Hadi Fallahpisheh has made a new series of photographic works, several ceramic sculptures and an installation in the gallery’s window space.

 Hadi Fallahpisheh (*1987, Iran), lives and works in New York, USA.
 In 2015, he participated in the Creative Practices Program at the International Center for Photography in New York.
 In 2016 he received an MFA in Photography at Bard College.

 Currently a teaching fellow at Harvard University, Fallahpisheh was the recipient of the Artadia award in 2018.
-His work has been exhibited at Fahrenheit, Madrid; NYC, Blum & Poe, LA; Central Fine, Miami; Sculpture Center, NYC; Tramps, Simone Subal Gallery, NYC; Kai Katsumiya, NYC; Dastan Gallery, Tehran and the Tehran Museum of Contemporary Art, Tehran.
+His work has been exhibited at Petzel, Sculpture Center, Tramps, Simone Subal Gallery, Kai Katsumiya, NYC; Galerie Eva Presenhuber, NYC, Zurich; Blum & Poe, LA; Central Fine, Miami; Fahrenheit Madrid, Madrid; Dastan Gallery and the Tehran Museum of Contemporary Art, Tehran.